Hi, I'm Anna!

 yellow leaf separator

-I'm a watercolour painter and tutor.
-My inspiration comes from nature, sunshine and color.
-Oh, and from you: because my passion is to help you access your creativity and paint the way you've always wanted to.
+I'm an artist, educator and founder of Nature Studio, an online art school & community.
+My inspiration comes from nature, sunshine and colour.
+Oh, and from you: because my passion is to help you access your creativity to paint & draw the way you've always wanted to.

-I'm dedicated to creating resources to help you begin painting, or to take your painting to the next level.
-Through my books, my free videos, my blog posts and my successful online school, I've built an audience from over 100 countries and a huge digital following.
+I'm dedicated to creating resources to help you begin painting & drawing, or to take your artwork to the next level.
+Through my books, my free videos, my blog posts and through Nature Studio membership, I've built an audience from over 100 countries and a huge digital following.

 But it wasn't always like that...

-I'm a watercolour painter and tutor.
-My inspiration comes from nature, sunshine and color.
-Oh, and from you: because my passion is to help you access your creativity and paint the way you've always wanted to.
+I'm an artist, educator and founder of Nature Studio, an online art school & community.
+My inspiration comes from nature, sunshine and colour.
+Oh, and from you: because my passion is to help you access your creativity to paint & draw the way you've always wanted to.

-I'm dedicated to creating resources to help you begin painting, or to take your painting to the next level.
-Through my books, my free videos, my blog posts and my successful online school, I've built an audience from over 100 countries and a huge digital following.
+I'm dedicated to creating resources to help you begin painting & drawing, or to take your artwork to the next level.
+Through my books, my free videos, my blog posts and through Nature Studio membership, I've built an audience from over 100 countries and a huge digital following.

 But it wasn't always like that...